t-d-k/LibreCrypt/docs/FAQ.md

  <a name="as"></a>
 *Q: What is the largest volume that I can create?*

-*A:* DoxBox has a theoretical maximum volume size of 2^64 bytes (16777216 TB; 17179869184 GB).
+*A:* LibreCrypt has a theoretical maximum volume size of 2^64 bytes (16777216 TB; 17179869184 GB).
 For fairly obvious reasons, I have not had the opportunity to test a volume this size!

 In practice however, although partition based volumes may be able to realise volumes as large as this, file-based volumes may find that limitations with the filesystem that the volume file is to be stored upon may prevent this limit from being reached.

 For example, a FAT32 drive cannot store a volume file which is 4GB or larger.
 In practical terms, this means that the largest volume you can create on a FAT32 filesystem is 3999 MB.
-An NTFS formatted drive **can** store volume files **much** larger; in excess of FAT32's 4GB limit, and up to DoxBox's maximum size stated above.
+An NTFS formatted drive **can** store volume files **much** larger; in excess of FAT32's 4GB limit, and up to LibreCrypt's maximum size stated above.

 * * *